WomenAndTech/static-site/docs/intro-to-git.md

     $ cd ..

 `~ ` changes to the home directory (back to where you started when you first opened Terminal/Powershell).

     $ cd ~

-Shortcut:
+**Shortcuts**

-Start typing a directory name, then press the `tab` key and command line will autocomplete it for you if there is a match.
+Use the `tab` key: Start typing a directory name, then press the `tab` key and command line will autocomplete it if there is a match.
 If there are more than one directory that starts with the same characters, it will list all matching directory names.

     $ cd D

-Result:

     Desktop/   Documents/   Downloads/   Dropbox/

-**Better Shortcut**: If you have Finder/Window open, you can *drag* the folder into the command line *after* typing `cd` and a space, to autocomplete the directory file path.
+Drag & drop: *Drag* the folder from your Finder/Window into the command line *after* typing `cd` and a space, to autocomplete the directory file path.

-#### Make a directory (mkdir)
+**Make a directory**
 `mkdir` is the command for making a new directory.
 The *argument* that follows this command is the name you want to give the directory.

     $ mkdir new-folder-name

-#### Manual
+**Manual**
 The manual tool, `man`, provides information about all of the different commands.
-Type `$ man` and whichever command you'd like to get more information on.
+Type `$ man` and the command to get more information.

-Shows info about the `ls` command:

     $ man ls